by Tom Bosschaert

 Because SiD evaluates challenges in their real-world context, it is excellent at finding unique solutions to every situation.
 Given the same challenge in a different place, SiD will develop alternatives for the most suitable way forward and automatically lead to context-specific and optimized innovations.

-For example, with the Transbay Center project in downtown San Francisco, the best solution for redeveloping the original transport hub turned out to be a significant public rooftop park, capable of recycling rainwater, building biodiversity, and boosting real estate values in the neighborhood.
+For example, with the Salesforce Park Transit Center project in downtown San Francisco, the best solution for redeveloping the original transport hub turned out to be a significant public rooftop park, capable of recycling rainwater, building biodiversity, and boosting real estate values in the neighborhood.

 Want to Know More?